Theodore Acland

-Theodore William Gull Acland ARIC (7 November 1890 – 13 October 1960) was an English educationist who in later life became a clergyman of the Church of England.
+Theodore William Gull Acland (7 November 1890 – 13 October 1960) was an English educationist who in later life became a clergyman of the Church of England.

 Background and early life

-Acland was the son of Theodore Dyke Acland MD (Oxon.)
-FRCP and of his wife Caroline Cameron Gull.
-He was the grandson of Sir Henry Acland, 1st Baronet MD FRS and of Sir William Gull, 1st Baronet, MD FRS.
+Acland was the son of Theodore Dyke Acland and his wife Caroline Cameron Gull.
+He was the grandson of Sir Henry Acland, 1st Baronet and of Sir William Gull, 1st Baronet.
 His great-grandfather, Sir Thomas Dyke Acland, 10th Baronet (1787-1871), had been a member of parliament, one of the Devonshire Aclands, an old family.
-Acland had one sister, Aimee Sarah Agnes Dyke Acland, who died in infancy in 1889; otherwise, he was an only child.
+Acland had one sister, Aimee Sarah Agnes Dyke Acland, who died in infancy in 1889.

 He was educated at Gresham's School, Holt, King's College, Cambridge (where he was an exhibitioner), and the University of Berlin.
 At Cambridge, in 1912 and 1913, he took a First in both parts of the Natural Sciences Tripos, specializing in Chemistry at Part II.
 In 1913, he headed the list of Cambridge Firsts awarded in Natural Sciences.